hvats2244/practice-demo/README.md

 # practice-demo
-this is practice repository to know about how its work
+this is practice repository to know about how its work.